Avenire/ninja-maxxphelper/README.md

 # Thief Scanner
 Enabled with `considerPickpocketing=1` ini option.
 Videos showcasing the feature are [here](https://youtu.be/HmdfoVVA32E), [here](https://youtu.be/VoiYJIP8H-I) and [here](https://youtu.be/Rfctm-ixfj0).

 This integrates with XPNPCLocator to display a pickpocket tracker if NPC hasn't been pickpocketed yet (and is possible to).
 Color of the tracker depends on whether dexterity requirements are met or not.
 For some edge cases, it's not possible to tell (at least using the approach I chose) so there're 3 colors in total - `pickpocketSeemsEnoughDexColor`, `pickpocketSeemsNotEnoughDexColor` and `pickpocketIndeterminableColor`.
+Most of the time, indeterminable color is applied only if hero's dexterity is very low, under 20ish (so irrelevant in practice).

+You can also opt in for XPNPCLocator to show only pickpocket trackers with `showPickpocketTrackersOnly=1` ini option (by default it's off).

 In addition, pickpocketable NPCs are continuously scanned and a text alert (similar to DeathAlerts) will pop up when NPC can no longer be pickpocketed which could happen if:
 - NPC died